codekandis/phlags/README.md

 A flag value passed to the methods of the flagable has to pass a validation on every method call.

-* it's an one of the following
-    * an `unsigned integer` less or equal than the maximum value of the called flagable
+* it is an `unsigned integer` less or equal than the maximum value of the called flagable
-    * a `string` representation of a flagable with an identic type as the type of the called flagable
+* it is a `string` representation of a flagable with an identic type as the type of the called flagable
-    * a flagable with an identic type as the type of the called flagable
+* it is a flagable with an identic type as the type of the called flagable
 * it does not exceeds the maximum flag value of the called flagable

 If the value does not pass the validation an [`InvalidValueException`][srclink-invalid-value-exception] will be thrown and you can retreive an array of detailed error messages of the validation.